Welcome to Perth City - the capital of Western Australia.

 Perth City walking and cycle trails

-Why not get your visit to the city off to a flying start on a city tour or join a free guided walking tour of Kings Park or the city with the City of Perth i-City Volunteers, departing from the Murray Street Mall Information Kiosk.
-If you prefer to follow your own path, you can pick up walking trail maps that will guide you to Perth City's arts and historic points of interest, or hire a bike any cycle around the city and river.
+Why not get your visit to the city off to a flying start on a city tour or join a free guided walking tour of Kings Park or the city with the City of Perth's i-City Volunteers, departing from the Murray Street Mall Information Kiosk.
+If you prefer to follow your own path, you can pick up walking trail maps that will guide you on places to go to find Perth City's arts and historic points of interest or hire a bike and cycle around the city and river.

 Need more information?

-The Western Australian Visitor Centre, located in the heart of the city, is the ideal place to start your Western Australian holiday.
-Or, head to the City of Perth Information Kiosk in Forrest Place for maps, information and free guided tours of Perth City.
+The Western Australian Visitor Centre, located in the heart of the city, is the ideal place to start your Western Australian holiday and to find out what to see in Perth.
+Or to learn more about the best places to visit, head to the City of Perth Information Kiosk in Forrest Place for maps, information and free guided tours of Perth City.